dqj1998/VSWizard/README.md

-# Ollama Chat VSCode Extension
+# AI Chat VSCode Extension

-This extension provides a chat interface within VSCode to interact with a local Ollama Language Model.
+This extension provides a chat interface within VSCode to interact with LLM:
+* a local Ollama Language Model
+* OpenAI API

 ## Features